abhinavmish96/NODE_COURSE/3_The_Node_Core/readme.md

 - #### TCP Sockets and Servers
     - We can create a basic *TCP server* and client with the *Node Net module*.
 TCP forms the basis for most Internet applications, such as web service and email.
 It provides a way of reliably transmitting data between client and server sockets.
     - *Callback function* is attached to the two events via the **on method**.
 Many objects in Node that emit events provide a way to attach a function as an event listener by using the on method.
 This method takes the name of the *event as first parameter*, and *the function listener as the second*.
+- #### HTTP
+    - We can create **http servers** using the *createServer* method, passing in the function that will act as the *requestListener*.
+Requests are processed as they come, asynchronously.
+    - In a network, TCP is the transportation layer and HTTP is the application layer.
+If you scratch around in the modules included with Node, you’ll see that when you create an HTTP server, you’re inheriting functionality from the TCP-based net.Server.
+    -